Ambiguity and Partial Bayesian Updating: Introduction

-Behaviorally, the inference threshold $\rho(A)$ represents how stringent her test is for the retention of prior beliefs.
-When $\rho(A)=0$, PB coincides with FB; everything passes and she makes no inference.
-For $\rho(A)=1$, PB coincides with ML; only maximally predictive models pass and she makes ``maximal'' inference.
+Behaviorally, the inference threshold represents how stringent her test is for the retention of prior beliefs.
+When the threshold is sufficiently low, PB coincides with FB; everything passes and she makes no inference.
+When the threshold is one, PB coincides with ML; only maximally predictive models pass and she makes ``maximal'' inference.
 For intermediate values, PB can be viewed as a compromise between an impulse to be ``cautious'' (FB) and a desire to ``reach a conclusion'' (ML).
-Importantly, since $\rho$ may vary from event to event, Kate's reaction to information may vary depending on her subjective ability to discriminate between priors \emph{at a particular event}.
-For instance, if an information source is perceived as less reliable or precise, she may be reluctant to make an inference (captured by a lower $\rho(A)$).
+Importantly, since the inference threshold may vary from event to event, Kate's reaction to information may vary depending on her subjective ability to discriminate between priors \emph{at a particular event}.
+For instance, if an information source is perceived as less reliable or precise, she may be reluctant to make an inference, captured by a lower threshold.
 Consequently, her propensity to exhibit dynamic reversals depends one her perception of the event.